 Medically Necessary Treatment in School

-The District is committed to honoring families’ private medical decisions while providing a learning environment to students free of disruption consistent with District policy and state law.
+The district is committed to honoring families’ private medical decisions while providing a learning environment to students free of disruption consistent with district policy and state law.
 During its 2022 legislative session, the Colorado General Assembly passed House Bill 22-1260, Access to Medically Necessary Services for Students.
 This bill required school districts to adopt a policy for a student to receive medically necessary treatment from a private health care specialist in the school setting.
 Medically necessary treatment is treatment recommended or ordered by a Colorado licensed health care provider acting within the scope of the health care provider’s license.

-Among other requirements, to request medically necessary treatment in the school setting, the student's parent/guardian must:
+To request medically necessary treatment in the school setting, the student's parent/guardian must:

-- submit a copy of the student's prescription, recommendation or order for medically necessary treatment from a qualified healthcare provider;
+- submit a copy of the student's prescription, recommendation or order for medically necessary treatment from a qualified healthcare provider.

-- sign the District's agreement regarding the financial obligations and the District's liability for the treatment.
+- sign the district's agreement regarding the financial obligations and the District's liability for the treatment.*